dhellmann/pymotw-3/source/xmlrpc.client/index.rst

    :caption:
    :start-after: #end_pymotw_header

-In this case, the :func:`ping()` method of the service takes no arguments and returns a single boolean value.
+In this case, the :func:`ping` method of the service takes no arguments and returns a single Boolean value.

 ::